 As with any cosmetic surgery, when it comes down to each individual I think you should do whatever makes you feel confident and happy— so long as you are SAFE.
 But in the big picture I’d like to fight the idea that we should all strive to fit one ideal standard of beauty.
-Just because you weren’t born looking like the standard pop star or model doesn’t mean you are not beautiful.posted over 3 years ago
+Just because you weren’t born looking like the standard pop star or model doesn’t mean you are not beautiful.posted almost 4 years ago

 For the non-Asians gawking at the idea of eyelid surgery, I want to add how much social pressure there is on Asians with single-eyelids to change their looks.
 It’s not just a matter of “embracing yourself” when family members use eyelid surgery as a carrot for achievements and academic/career performance – things that are already highly stressed in Asian families.
 No joke, one of my Asian-American best friends in high school was offered eyelid surgery by uncles and aunts if she got into Harvard.
 For Asians in Asia, job competition is so fierce that looks frequently factor into hiring practices.
 In both Korea and Japan, there are services for photoshopping your mugshots on job applications.